 Student attainment of required competencies are assessed in a variety of ways such as through graded evaluations in courses or direct observation/ evaluation of clinical skill demonstrations.
 The DPCP also requires that students pass 'probes' in various specific clinical competencies.
 Probes are typically administered in relevant courses and take the form of a skill demonstration.
 Students will be informed in advance when a probe is to be administered and provided with a checklist of the criteria that the students must satisfy to pass the probe.
 Probes may be graded or evaluated on a 'pass/no pass' format.
 All graded probes must be passed with a letter grade of 'B' or better.
-Students who fail to pass the probe will generally be given an opportunity to retake the probe after steps for remediation have been discussed with the instructor.
+Students who fail to pass the probe will generally be given an opportunity (i.e., a maximum of three following attempts, including a course retake) to retake the probe after steps for remediation have been discussed with the instructor.
 Copies of the completed probe evaluation sheets will be placed in the student's file.
 The student must pass all probes before progressing to doctoral candidacy or entering the pre-doctoral internship.
 Probes will be developed, as the clinical committee deems appropriate.
 Currently, probes are required in the following:

+Course Probes

-Course Probes PSY 621: Clinical Interviewing Clinical Interviewing PSY 628: Psychopathology Psychodiagnosis PSY 725: Intelligence Testing WAIS Administration/Scoring PSY 726: Personality Assessment Personality Interpretation
+PSY 621: Clinical Interviewing Clinical Interviewing PSY 628: Psychopathology Psychodiagnosis

+PSY 725: Intelligence Testing WAIS Administration/Scoring

+PSY 726: Personality Assessment Personality Interpretation
-PSY 732: Clinical Assessment & Treatment Planning

-PSY 727 Advanced Assessment
+PSY 732: Clinical Assessment & Treatment Planning PSY 727 Advanced Assessment Report Writing

-PSY 733-738 Practica

-PSY 741 Advanced Practica II

-Treatment Planning Report Writing Case Presentations (6) Research Dissemination
+PSY 733-738 Practica Case Presentations (6) PSY 741 Advanced Practica II Research Dissemination

-Psychological Services Center Based Probes Integrated Assessment Psychotherapeutics Diversity Integration
+Psychological Services Center Based Probes

+Integrated Assessment